AlinaWithAFace/CISC-220-Lab-06/README.md

 To Test:
 ---
 1. (25 pts) Set the flag in main to false, and use the testdict.txt file.
 At first, comment out the call to the startGame method in the main function.
 Make sure your output looks like my output (included below) for the pre-order , in-order, and post-order printing of the tree.

 2. (25 pts) Uncomment Out the startGame method in the main, and run the program.
 Check to see if you have output similar to my game output below (Note: to do this properly, test with the commondict.txt file, which has about 2000 of the most common English words.
 This isn’t as good as the scrabble dictionary, also included, but on the other hand the scrabble dictionary will take forever to read in, so for testing purposes, you probably want to stick with the commondict.txt file.

-Make sure you try a word with characters not in your list.
+    1. Make sure you try a word with characters not in your list.
     Make sure at least one word is in the dictionary, and one isn’t.
     Check to make sure the words are scored correctly and the final score is correct.

-3. (35 pts) In Main, go back to using testdict.txt and change the flag to true.
+4. (35 pts) In Main, go back to using testdict.txt and change the flag to true.
 This should turn on the AVL Tree flag so that the tree created uses the AVL techniques to balance the tree.
 Recomment out the startGame method.
 Check to see that your ouput for pre, in, and postorder printouts look like mine, below.

-4. (15 pts) Uncomment Out the startGame method in the main, and run the program.
+5. (15 pts) Uncomment Out the startGame method in the main, and run the program.
 Make sure everything still works.
-Make sure you try a word with characters not in your list.
-Make sure at least one word is in the
+    1. Make sure you try a word with characters not in your list.
+    Make sure at least one word is in the in the dictionary, and one isn’t.
+    Check to make sure the words are scored correctly and the final score is correct.

 Extra Credit:
 ---
-(5 pts) iInstead of signaling that the user is done entering possible words by entering a -1, use a timer so that the user is limited to entering words only with an allotted amount of time.
+(5 pts) Instead of signaling that the user is done entering possible words by entering a -1, use a timer so that the user is limited to entering words only with an allotted amount of time.

-(10 pts) Instead of just scoring words with 1 or -1, give each letter a value, so that words using more difficult letters will get higher scores than those using less difficult letters (this is scrabblish – you’d probably want to rank the actual words themselves at a difficulty level and then give valid words scores based on
+(10 pts) Instead of just scoring words with 1 or -1, give each letter a value, so that words using more difficult letters will get higher scores than those using less difficult letters
+(this is scrabblish – you’d probably want to rank the actual words themselves at a difficulty level and then give valid words scores based on

 --------------------------------------------------------------
 Output